EdgarDanielRojas/Syntatic-Analyzer/README.md

 1. To input a file to analyze use ```./name.out < filename.*```

 # Output generated
-The Program will indicate if the syntax is correct or if there is a syntax error
+The Program will indicate if the syntax is correct with the message "Good Grammar" or if there is a syntax error it will indicate the string where it was found